Flightmate/Flightmate-Stream/README.md

 ## **Authentication packets**

 To access the data stream an authentication is required.
 This will allow you access to the datastream and unmask the OTA signatures your allowed to see.
 If an authentication packet is malformed or does not match the server will drop the client.
-The authentication packet is a character sequence at a size of exactly 128 bytes and is supplied by Flightmate to the OTA.
+The authentication packet is a character sequence of 128 bytes and is supplied by Flightmate to the OTA.
 Please contact Valdemar at valle@flygresor.se for this.

 ## **"Continuous stream of data packets" breakdown**